Low birth weight: Causes

 LBW is either caused by preterm birth (that is, a low gestational age at birth, commonly defined as younger than 37 weeks of gestation) or the infant being small for gestational age (that is, a slow prenatal growth rate), or a combination of both.

 In general, risk factors in the mother that may contribute to low birth weight include young ages, multiple pregnancies, previous LBW infants, poor nutrition, heart disease or hypertension, untreated celiac disease, substance use disorder, excessive alcohol use, and insufficient prenatal care.
 It can also be caused by prelabor rupture of membranes.
-Environmental risk factors include smoking, lead exposure, and other types of air pollutions.
+Environmental risk factors include smoking, lead exposure, and other types of air pollution.

 Preterm birth

 The mechanism of preterm birth is heterogeneous and poorly understood.
 It may be tied to one or more of the following processes: premature fetal endocrine activation, intrauterine inflammation, over-distension of the uterus, and endometrial bleeding.
 A prominent risk factor for preterm birth is prior history of preterm delivery.
 However, there is no reliable protocol for screening and prevention of preterm birth.